micajahp/pads_map_handling/README.md

+encoding type only works with lightly modified versions of advanced diagnostic software with mapping database modifications</br>

+unmodified software require file encryption or signing of firmware, requiring keys which will not listed publicly</br></br>

 Must maintain an un edited decrypted resource map file for checksum auth</br>
 I did not get actual ranges for the internal checksum, </br>
-only around what is usually edited and use the stock checksum for offset </br></br>
+only around what is usually edited and use the stock checksum for offset eg.</br>
-encoding type only works with lightly modified versions of advanced diagnostic software and database modifications</br>

-unmodified software require file encryption or signing of firmware, requiring keys which will not listed publicly

-eg.</br>
     &emsp;&emsp;# working map file at 0x300046 - calculated_crc = adder_offset</br>
     &emsp;&emsp;# modded  map file calculated_crc + adder_offset = new calculated_crc </br>